Optimal Designs for 2^k Factorial Experiments with Binary Response

-As noted in the introduction and justified by the results in Section~\ref{sec:robustuniform}, if the experimenter has no prior knowledge of the parameters then it is recommended to use the uniform design.
-Otherwise, EW optimal designs should be used because they are robust in terms of minimizing the maximum relative loss.
-In the EW optimality, we replace the $w_i$'s by their expectations.
+Our recommendation is to use EW D-optimal designs unless the experimenter has absolutely no prior knowledge of the parameters, in which case it is recommended to use the uniform design.
+In EW optimality, we replace the $w_i$'s by their expectations.
 It may be noted, however, that taking the average of $w_i$'s is not same as taking the average of $\beta_i$'s.
 Let us illustrate this with a $2^4$ design with main-effects model.
 Table~\ref{tab5} below uses the notations from Table~\ref{tab:robust}.
 Suppose $\beta_0 \sim U(-3,0)$, $\beta_1, \beta_2 \sim U(1,3)$, $\beta_3, \beta_4 \sim U(-3,-1)$, and the $\beta_i$'s are independent.
-It is clear that uniform design performs much worse compared to the most robust design, while the performance of the EW D-optimal design is comparable with the best design.
+It is clear that the uniform design performs much worse compared to the most robust design, while the performance of the EW D-optimal design is comparable with the best design.
 The last column corresponds to the locally D-optimal design where the assumed value of the parameter is taken to be the midpoints of the ranges of $\beta_i$'s mentioned above.
-Clearly this is worse than the EW optimal design.
+Clearly this is worse than the EW D-optimal design.

-To conclude, in this paper we obtained optimal allocation of replicates for D-optimal two-level factorial designs with binary response.
-We demonstrated that unlike linear models, not all regular fractions are equivalent, and non-regular designs might be optimal in some cases.
-We investigated the performance of designs under local optimality criteria, and we recommend the use of EW D-optimal designs unless the user has reliable assumed values of the parameters.
-We have shown that these EW D-optimal designs are much easier to find and still highly efficient compared to Bayesian D-optimal designs.
-EW D-optimal designs may be viewed as locally optimal designs, and in this role, they are quite robust.
+In the linear model setup, as the potential columns in the model matrix are orthogonal, analysis of experimental data based on regular fractions is not unduly biased by the omission of non-negligible model terms.
+Under a GLM setup, the regular fractions may give larger than necessary variance for some models.
+In this paper, we did not consider the performance of different designs under model robustness.
+Moreover, because of the bias-variance trade-off, regular fractions (or other designs) may not be model-robust.
+Extending optimal designs based on GLMs to topics such as confounding, aberration, and trade-off between variance and bias represents an important topic for future research.

-\section{Acknowledgment}
+{\bf Acknowledgment:}

-The authors thank Drs.
-Suraj Sharma and Bibhas Chakraborty for providing the details of the Odor Study and Project Quit, respectively.
+We thank Dr. Suraj Sharma for providing the details of the Odor Study, and Dr. Yaming Yu for sharing codes for the Multiplicative and Cocktail algorithms.
+We also thank the reviewers for comments and suggestions that substantially improved the quality of the manuscript.
+This research is in part supported by NSF Grant DMS-09-05731 and NSA Grant H98230-13-1-0251.